awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-instance-termination.md

 When the threshold for the scale\-in policy is met, the policy takes effect and the Auto Scaling group terminates one of the instances\.
 If you did not assign a specific termination policy to the group, it uses the default termination policy\.
 It selects the Availability Zone with two instances, and terminates the instance launched from the oldest launch configuration\.
 If the instances were launched from the same launch configuration, the Auto Scaling group selects the instance that is closest to the next billing hour and terminates it\.

-For more information about high availability with Amazon EC2 Auto Scaling, see [Distributing Instances Across Availability Zones](auto-scaling-benefits.md#arch-AutoScalingMultiAZ)\.

 ## Customizing the Termination Policy<a name="custom-termination-policy"></a>

 You have the option of replacing the default policy with a customized one to support common use cases like keeping instances that have the current version of your application\.